foundation/foundation-cli/readme.md

 ### Update

 Updates your Bower packages, which includes Foundation.
-Run this command when you want to update an existing project to the newest version of Foundation.
+Run this command if you're using Bower instead of NPM or Yarn and you want to update an existing project to the newest version of Foundation.

 ```bash
 foundation update